pjtunstall/push-swap/README.md

 One remark on JD's statement: "We’ll bring those numbers back once the three numbers in Stack A are sorted from smallest to largest."
 In his example, this happens to rotate stack A into the right position to receive the number at the top of stack B. In other cases, though, it might be counterproductive to rotate stack A all the way till the smallest number is on top.
 So we omit this final step and just rotate stack A to where it needs to be before pushing each number back from B.

 Anyway, for the general case, we followed AYO's method, which extends JD's for five numbers.
-The top two numbers are pushed indescriminately from A to B. AYO sorts the rest of the numbers from A to B so that they land in descending order.
+The first two numbers on the stack are pushed indiscriminately from A to B. AYO sorts the rest of the numbers from A to B so that they land in descending order.
 This makes it simpler to push them back into ascending order on A. Before deciding which number to push from A, he checks each one to find the cheapest.

 The cheapest number to move is the one that miminizes